 - Get enough sleep (six to eight hours depending on age, physique, and daily activity) so that your eyes can heal.
 (Read on: Ways to Fall Asleep: Tips and Tricks)

 - Avoid drafts from sitting too close to air conditioners or driving with the window open.
 You should also try to avoid aiming fans directly at your face.
 In your home, avoid drafts and you’ll also help save electricity.

 - When looking at a screen for longer periods of time or when driving a car, be sure to blink several times every two to three minutes.
 This will help keep the surface of your eyes adequately moisturized.
 Give your eyes a ten-minute break at least once an hour.
 Is possible, get outside and take in some fresh air.

 - When close to an open fire or grill, you should be careful to limit the amount of smoke that gets into your eyes.

 - If you wear contact lenses, give your eyes a break and switch over to glasses from time to time.

 - Make sure the relative humidity level in your home is over 40%.
 You can put a damp cloth on the radiator or put a bowl of water on the woodstove if the air feels too dry.

 - A 2005 study involving more than 32,000 women concluded that the risk of DES (dry eye syndrome) can be significantly reduced with a diet containing omega-3 fatty acids.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Trockene Augen: Tipps und welche Hausmittel helfen.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Trockene Augen: Tipps und welche Hausmittel helfen.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.